 Evidence.
 You must submit relevant, objective evidence that supports the reason for the refusal or requirement you want considered.
 If your letter of protest complies with this and all other requirements, only evidence relevant to the reason in your letter of protest will be forwarded to the examining attorney.
 The letter of protest itself, and any arguments, aren't forwarded to the examining attorney.
 See below regarding appropriate evidence for more information.

 Amount of evidence.
 Include no more than 10 items of evidence for each specified reason in your letter of protest, and no more than 75 pages of evidence total.
 If you have a special circumstance that requires more evidence, you must include a detailed explanation of your situation.
-Otherwise, your letter of protest will be denied.
+Otherwise, your letter of protest will not be considered.

 Your email address.